-Over the past 40 years pharmacology, immunology and cell biology have contributed enormously to understanding the mechanisms of diseases with allergic aetiologies viz. atopic dermatitis, allergic rhinitis and much of asthma.
+Over the past 40 years, pharmacology, immunology, and cell biology have contributed enormously to understanding the mechanisms of diseases with allergic etiologies, viz. atopic dermatitis, allergic rhinitis, and much of asthma.
 The pharmacologic contribution to this research effort has created a wealth of new molecular and biologic entities that have enjoyed success as experimental tools.
-However, for new entities acting upon unprecedented targets this drug discovery enterprise has largely failed when assessed against the metric of clinical success.
-These endeavors have revealed the inherent weakness in treating the effects rather than causes of disease and have demonstrated convincingly the difficulties faced when making focused interventions against strategic effector mechanisms that are backed-up by multiple redundancies.
-Indeed, the supremacy of inhaled corticosteroids as standard of care for asthma highlights the benefits of a broad spectrum of action but, despite this, discrete targets in downstream effector pathways continue to attract attention.
-The more recent focus on interventions based on new biologic entities such as monoclonal antibodies directed against IL-5, the shared IL-4/IL-13 receptor α-subunit or thymic stromal lymphopoietin (TSLP) has demonstrated that success with new approaches is certainly feasible when patients are rigorously stratified for treatment.
-Nevertheless, the overarching philosophy in these newly-approved or emerging biologic approaches remains directed at downstream effectors and, inevitably, the reminders of the high risk of failure associated with this level of intervention are ever present because not all anti-cytokine development programmes have enjoyed positive outcomes in asthma.
-This raises strategic questions for the design of new approaches to these diseases, and among the most challenging topics are the identification of tractable new targets and the future that remains for small-molecule design in an era when biologics are in the limelight.
+However, for new entities acting upon unprecedented targets, this drug discovery enterprise has largely failed when assessed against the metric of clinical success.
+These endeavors have revealed the inherent weakness in treating the effects rather than causes of disease and have demonstrated convincingly the difficulties faced when making focused interventions against strategic effector mechanisms that are backed up by multiple redundancies.
+Indeed, the supremacy of inhaled corticosteroids as a standard of care for asthma highlights the benefits of a broad spectrum of action, but despite this, discrete targets in downstream effector pathways continue to attract attention.
+The more recent focus on interventions based on new biologic entities, such as monoclonal antibodies directed against interleukin 5 (IL-5), the shared IL-4/IL-13 receptor α -subunit, or thymic stromal lymphopoietin (TSLP), has demonstrated that success with new approaches is certainly feasible when patients are rigorously stratified for treatment.
+Nevertheless, the overarching philosophy https://doi.org/10.1124/mol.118.112730.